mjstel/healthy_ios/README.md

 If you are querying for CategoryTypes, you don't pass a unit, therefore the value property of the result contains the enum value of the subtype.[[See SleepAnalysis for example]](https://developer.apple.com/documentation/healthkit/hkcategoryvaluesleepanalysis)

 Getting statistics data is also very easy.
-You need to additionally pass an intervall, which is used to accumulate the statistics and and achorDate, which is used to determine where to start an interval [[See here for more information](https://developer.apple.com/documentation/healthkit/hkstatisticscollectionquery/1615241-anchordate)]:
+You need to additionally pass an interval, which is used to accumulate the statistics, and achorDate, which is used to determine where to start an interval.
+At the moment, the `StatisticsInterval` is only capable of handling day, hour, and minute intervals.
 ```dart
 final now = DateTime.now();
 final start = DateTime(now.year, now.month, now.day, 0, 0);